bewaretony/Arco/README.md

 ```
 {
   "token": "YOURTOKENHERE",
-  "admin": YOURIDHERE
+  "admin": YOURIDHERE,
+  "invisibleServerID": "YOURGUILDIDHERE",
+  "logChannelID": "YOURLOGCHANNELIDHERE"
 }
 ```
-Change YOURTOKENHERE to a token from the [Discord developer site](https://discordapp.com/developers).
+YOURTOKENHERE: A token from the [Discord developer site](https://discordapp.com/developers).

-Change YOURIDHERE to your user ID (or the user ID of your bot admin).
+YOURIDHERE: Your user ID (or the user ID of your bot admin).
 Incognita will only respond to '$' commands issued by a user with a matching ID.

+YOURGUILDHERE: The ID of the guild you want Incognita to operate in.

+YOURLOGCHANNELIDHERE: The ID of a text channel to be used by Incognita for logging.
+Must be within the guild matching YOURGUILDHERE

 ## Execution
 To run Incognita, execute ```nodemon``` in its directory.